SungJooK/SungJooK.github.io/_pages/Research.md

   * In preparation for submitting to _Management Science_
   * Presented at Informs Annual Meeting (2023,2024)
   * Presented at POMS Annual Conference (2024)

-* Does the ''Going Solo'' Relationship Trend have an Effect on the Real Estate Market?
-  * Finalizing for submitting to _Management Science_
-  * with Ralph Siebert and Zaiyan Wei
-  * Presented at POMS Annual Conference (2022)

 * How the Compensation Plan of a Multilevel Marketing Firm Impacts Sales Agent Effort and Performance: The Role of Boundary Looking
   * with Wreeto Kar, S. Siddarth, and Byungyeon Kim
   * In preparation for submitting to _Marketing Science_